 In short, the record establishes that the features claimed in the '721, '647, and '172 patents were important to product sales and that customers sought these features in the phones they purchased.
 While this evidence of irreparable harm is not as strong as proof that customers buy the infringing products only because of these particular features, it is still evidence of causal nexus for lost sales and thus irreparable harm.
 Apple loses sales because Samsung products contain Apple's patented features.
 The district court therefore erred as a matter of law when it required Apple to show that the infringing features were the reason why consumers purchased the accused products.
 Apple does not need to establish that these features are the reason customers bought Samsung phones instead of Apple phones-it is enough that Apple has shown that these features were related to infringement and were important to customers when they were examining their phone choices.
 On this record, applying the correct legal standard for irreparable harm, Apple has established irreparable harm.
-The strength of its evidence of irreparable harm goes to this factor's weight when assessing the propriety of the injunction. established that customers wanted, preferred, and would pay extra for these features.
+The strength of its evidence of irreparable harm goes to this factor's weight when assessing the propriety of the injunction.
+Apple established that customers wanted, preferred, and would pay extra for these features.
 Apple established that Samsung believed these features were important and copied them.
 The evidence establishes that Samsung's carriers and users wanted these features on phones.
 The evidence establishes that Apple believed these features were important to customer demand.
 The evidence establishes that Samsung was Apple's biggest rival, its fiercest competitor.
 It was clear error in the face of this evidence for the district court to conclude that Apple failed to establish "some connection" between the patented features and demand for the infringing products.
-Apple did not establish that that these features were the exclusive or significant driver of customer demand, which certainly would have weighed more heavily in its favor.
+Apple did not establish that these features were the exclusive driver of customer demand, which certainly would have weighed more heavily in its favor.
+Apple did, however, show that "a patented feature is one of several features that cause consumers to make their purchasing decisions."
+Apple III, 735 F.3d at 1364.
 We conclude that this factor weighs in favor of granting Apple's injunction.